raspiblitz/raspiblitz/dietpi/README.md

 `wget https://raw.githubusercontent.com/[GITHUB-USERNAME]/raspiblitz/[BRANCH]/build_sdcard.sh && sudo bash build_sdcard.sh [BRANCH] [GITHUB-USERNAME]`
 If you are working from a forked repo be aware of that the fork needs to be called `raspiblitz` for the git downloads to work.

-* Run the dev branch of @rootzoll:
+    Example to run the dev branch of @rootzoll:
     `wget https://raw.githubusercontent.com/rootzoll/raspiblitz/dev/build_sdcard.sh && sudo bash build_sdcard.sh dev rootzoll`
     This will take a couple minutes depending on your internet connection and the processing power of the SBC.

 * After the automatic restart log back in now as `admin`:
 `ssh admin@[IP-OF-RASPIBLITZ]`